 Failure to declare all income

 Whether it is the relevant income or capital gains, you must declare all of it on your income tax return.
-If you omit information for any reason, you could be face penalties, particulary if you are subsequently found to have deliberately under-represented your income.
+If you omit information for any reason, you could face penalties, particularly if you are subsequently found to have deliberately under-represented your income.

 The following types of income must be declared on your tax return: